Automate ALT attributes with Tensorflow

 $ pip install tensorflow

-Once the installation is finished, we need to install the necessary libraries:
+Once TensorFlow is installed, add the necessary libraries:

 $pip install Cython